ds26gte/scmindent/README.md

 `scmindent.rkt` takes
 Lisp text from its standard input and produces an indented version thereof on its standard output.
-(Thus, it is possible to use `scmindent.rkt` as a command-line filter to "beautify" Lisp code, even if you don't use vi.)
+(Thus, it is possible to use `scmindent.rkt` as a command-line filter to “beautify” Lisp code, even if you don’t use vi.)

 Put `scmindent.rkt` in your `PATH`.